Intel (Fortran, C, and C++)

 If you build a library always use -no-ipo if you use -fast, otherwise the build will fail.
 If you still have problems with the library with -fast -no-ipo, build it with the Intel default, no optimization options.

-The -fast option does not work with MPI codes.
+The -fast option does not work with MPI codes on Carver.
 They may appear to build successfully, but will fail at run time.
+NERSC recommends that codes should be compiled with no optimization arguments, as Intel provides a very high level of optimization by default.

 For questions about using the Intel compilers at NERSC contact the consultants at email@example.com.

-On Carver you can find some documentation in the $PATH/Documentation/en_US/ directory, where $PATH is defined when you load the Intel modulefile.
-Man pages are available via man ifort (for Fortran) or man icc (for C/C++).
+Man pages are available via man ifort (for Fortran) or man icc (for C/C++) when the intel module is loaded.
 There are User Guides, language Reference Manuals, and Quick-Reference Guides to Optimization available on the Intel web site.